 I regret that I could only spend two days in Moorea, the neighboring island of Tahiti.
 I loved its rugged terrain and lush vegetation, azure lagoon and the legendary Cook Bay.

 In the wake of James Cook

 October 2012.
-I am in Polynesia.
+I'm in Polynesia.
 After Maupiti and Rangiroa, heading for Moorea!
 The crossing from Tahiti fills me with joy.
 It's a small journey into the great journey.

 My girlfriend tourdumondiste and I board a ferry in Papeete for a journey of forty minutes.
 As soon as we are off and we feel the swell, I have the thrilling sensation of sailing in the wake of James Cook…